pyparsing/plusminus/doc/arithmetic_parser_user_guide.md

 (Numeric digits may not be used as the first character of a name.)

-Trailing subscripts can be added to any variable name (the subscripts do not reflect any ordering or array storage of values, they are merely additional characters you may use at the end of a variable name):
+Trailing subscripts using subscript digits `₀₁₂₃₄₅₆₇₈₉` can be added to any variable name (the subscripts do not reflect any ordering or array storage of values, they are merely additional characters you may use at the end of a variable name):